-So that means that from this 42 minute video I can then cut it up into as many videos as I feel appropriate.
-So whether that’s three or four videos or five videos or 10 videos that are four minutes each, I’m able to cut it up into sections, which I can then reuse.
+That means that from this 42 minute video I can then cut it up into as many videos as I feel appropriate.
+Whether that’s three or four videos or five videos or 10 videos that are four minutes each, I’m able to cut it up into sections, which I can then reuse.

 And this will open up the actual livestream.
-So there’s the video there.
+There’s the video there.
 On the right-hand side of the video you will see, video clipping.
 It’s a little scissors, it says video clipping and then clip your live video.

-So I’m going to go, because I’ve done a little preparation to find what I need, I’m going to start here and I can play it to see if this is the correct part.
+I’m going to go, because I’ve done a little preparation to find what I need, I’m going to start here and I can play it to see if this is the correct part.
 Yup.
-So that’s okay.
+That’s okay.

-So I’m going to go about two eight here.
+I’m going to go about two eight here.
 Yeah, so I’ve got a whole section here.
-So I’m going from out of this 42 minute video from five minutes to 30 minutes.
-So I’ve got you know, a nice little section there.
+I’m going from out of this 42 minute video from five minutes to 30 minutes.
+I’ve got you know, a nice little section there.

 And then I select, add clip, and then blammo!
 Look, this is a little clip that it’s cut from it, and then there’s this little pencil here and I can add a title to the clips.